Josh Mandel: LGBT rights

 Mandel opposes same-sex marriage, saying in 2012 that he will "protect the sanctity of marriage" and "this is a fight that I will never, ever back down."
 He is against openly gay people serving in the military, and voted against workplace and housing discrimination protections for gay and transgender people in 2009.

 Foreign policy

-In 2012, Mandel said that he disagreed with plans to set a "date certain" for withdrawal of U.S. military forces from Iraq and Afghanistan, also stating that "at some point in time, we have to take the training wheels off and we have to allow those countries to stand on their own two feet."
+In 2012, Mandel said that he disagreed with plans to set a "date certain" for withdrawal of U.S. military forces from Iraq and Afghanistan, also stating, "at some point in time, we have to take the training wheels off and we have to allow those countries to stand on their own two feet."

 In early September 2021, when the U.S. evacuated Afghan allies from Afghanistan, Mandel said that refugees were being brought to "the heart of America ...
 To protect our kids, our communities and our Judeo-Christian way of life, we must FIGHT this with all our might."